MIT-Senseable-City-Lab/octopus-documentation/docs/run/case3.md

 ![Flowers example](../../static/img/FLOWERS_example.png)

-For this example, we will use two white flowers we found at our lab: white daisy, and white hydrangeas.
+For this example, we will use two white flowers we found in our lab: white daisies, and white hydrangeas.
 We will also make sure to collect images of a white background with no flowers.

 ---

 ## Data Collection with OpenMV IDE

 After setting a clear goal for your Machine Learning project, the next critical step involves collecting your dataset.
 This can be accomplished using several tools depending on your setup and requirements.
 For capturing images, you might consider options like the Edge Impulse Studio, the OpenMV IDE we've installed, or even your smartphone.
-In this guide we will show how to use the OpenMV IDE to gather the necessary image data for our project.
+In this guide, we will show how to use the OpenMV IDE to gather the necessary image data for our project.

 First, create in your computer a folder where your data will be saved.
-For thie example, lets call the folcer "flowers".
+For this example, let's call the folder "flowers".
 Next, on the OpenMV IDE, go to `Tools > Dataset Editor` and select `New Dataset` to define the dataset collection:

 ![openmv_1](../../static/img/openmv/openmv_1.png)